 - In Belgium, the Flemish region placed a sustainable bond issue for the first time on 12 November 2018.
 An amount of EUR 500 million was raised through a public issue from 61 institutional investors from 11 different countries.
 The bonds mature on 21 November 2033.
 'Sustainable bonds' are bonds intended to finance sustainable green or social investments.
 Flanders uses the amount raised to improve the energy efficiency of its buildings, to build affordable homes and to finance 'passive schools' in the context of 'Schools of Tomorrow'.
 Moreover, the Flemish energy loan is an interest-free energy loan for the priority target group: EUR 15,000 and duration of 10 years.
 Since 2015, 21.000 energy loans have been granted for a total of EUR 175 million.
 It also included the 2 % loans allocated from 2015 to 2018 to the non-priority group.
-Since 2019, only interest-free loans to people from the priority target group have been granted. - France set up an energy certificate scheme (EEC) in 2005: (1 EEC = 1 kWh cumac35 of final energy) is allocated to legal persons such as local authorities, social landlords etc. who have achieved energy saving operations in accordance with certain criteria.
-These certificates can be freely exchanged. - In Finland, some private parties have issued green bonds to be used especially to improve the energy efficiency of their own properties.
+Since 2019, only interest-free loans to people from the priority target group have been granted. - France set up an energy certificate scheme (Certificate of energy saving: EEC) in 2005: (1 EEC = 1 kWh cumac44 of final energy) is allocated to legal persons such as local authorities, social landlords etc. who have achieved energy saving operations in accordance with certain criteria.
+These certificates can be freely exchanged. - In Finland, some private parties have issued green bonds to be used especially to improve the energy efficiency of their own properties. - In Latvia, the ALTUM loan from Green bond for energy efficiency improvements is backed by the EIB where the financing is complemented by a guarantee of EUR 3 million from the 'Private Finance for Energy Efficiency (PF4EE) facility' provided by the EU under the LIFE programme.
+The loan is available both to private companies and to public and municipal companies wishing to provide their services in a significantly more energy-efficient building office, warehouse, plant, hotel, shop, etc. EUR 20 million, with funding up to EUR 2 850 000 per project, with only 15% of the company's own participation. - In Spain, the PAREER II programme for financing the energy retrofit of existing buildings has proven effective.
+It was established in December 2017 as a follow-up to PAREER and PAREER-CRECE.
+It sets out clear and strong requirements (e.g. energy class measured on the EPC scale of CO2 emissions (kg CO2/m2 year)), extra financing for actions that reach energy class 'A' or 'B' or that increase the initial energy rating of the existing building by more than two letters in the EPC scale).
+Measures include: (i) improving the energy efficiency of thermal and lighting installations; (ii) conventional solar energy substitution; (iii) replacement of conventional energy by geothermal energy; and (iv) improving the energy efficiency of the thermal envelope.
+The aid can be in the form of repayable loan or grant.

-35 Cumac : abbreviation of the French 'cumulé' and 'actualisé', used after the kWh energy unit
+44 Cumac: abbreviation of the French 'cumulé' and 'actualisé', used after the kWh energy unit